sofferjacob/jslk/README.md

 ```
 $ ./make_initrd file1 file1 file2 file2 ... file5 file5
 ```
 **Note:** The included utility only works in macOS.
-Recompile the utility for your OS using:
+Recompile the utility for your host OS using:
 ```
 $ gcc initrd/make_initrd.c -o make_initrd
 ````